Hodapp87/prosha/README.md

     things like my patterns with closures (e.g. the Y combinator like method for recursive calls).
 - Docs on modules
-- Look at performance.
-  - Start at `to_mesh_iter()`.
-The cost of small appends/connects
-    seems to be killing performance.
-  - `connect()` is a big performance hot-spot: 85% of total time in one test, around 51% in `extend()`, 33% in `clone()`.
-It seems like I should be able to share geometry with the `Rc` (like noted above), defer copying until actually needed, and pre-allocate the vector to its size (which should be easy to compute).
 - Compute global scale factor, and perhaps pass it to a rule (to eventually be used for, perhaps, adaptive subdivision)
 - swept-isocontour stuff from